The Unity Convention

 Those expecting echoes of ’68 in 2024 were mostly disappointed, however.
 Instead of division, the DNC was a remarkable display of political unity.
 The candidacy of Kamala Harris offers a great deal to the party’s most important constituencies: she is a woman, especially important after Dobbs; she has a multicultural background in an increasingly multicultural party; and she dropped a few hints for progressives that she is to Biden’s left on some key issues, including Gaza.
 The 2024 convention did much to move beyond the legacy of 1968.
 The ghost, by now tired of waiting for Beyoncé, can pass on.

 After quickly securing the nomination when Biden stepped down, Harris and her team had just a few weeks to prepare a convention with one goal: maximizing her chance of winning the general election in November.
 Each speaker and each event aimed to further that goal.
-They provided evidence of her plans for the party, and about how Democratic Party politics have shaken out after the challenges from the left in 2016 and 2020.
+They provided evidence of her plans for the party and illuminated how Democratic Party politics have shaken out after the challenges from the left in 2016 and 2020.

 Each of the four days of the convention stuck to one or two themes meant to showcase Harris’s agenda or demonstrate her ability to exercise one of the responsibilities of the office of president.
 One of Monday’s themes was labor, and it was probably here that the left’s influence could be most strongly perceived.
-For all of the talk of Republican efforts to court the working class, Democrats have responded to shifting perceptions of the role of unions in society by more fully embracing a social-democratic, laborist ethos.
+For all the talk of Republican efforts to court the working class, Democrats have responded to shifting perceptions of the role of unions in society by more fully embracing a social-democratic, laborist ethos.

 The Republican National Convention, held in Milwaukee a few weeks prior, featured former professional wrestler Hulk Hogan tearing off his shirt for Trump.
 Whether as a conscious echo of that moment or not, the DNC also had a theatrical disrobing.
 Shawn Fain, president of the United Auto Workers, took the stage on Monday wearing a suit jacket with a lettered T-shirt partially visible underneath.
-When the moment arrived, Fain quoted “the great American poet, Nelly” to the effect that it was getting “hot in herre,” and threw aside his jacket to reveal a shirt reading “Trump is a scab.”
-(Hogan, for what it’s worth, fought attempts to unionize pro wrestlers and is also considered a scab by many of his peers.)
+When the moment arrived, Fain quoted “the great American poet Nelly” to the effect that it was getting “hot in herre,” and threw aside his jacket to reveal a shirt reading “Trump is a scab.”
+(Hogan, for what it’s worth, fought attempts to unionize professional wrestlers and is also considered a scab by many of his peers.)
 The entire arena, filled to its balloon-laden rafters, erupted in chants of “Trump is a scab.”
 Other union leaders also took the stage, as did workers from the Teamsters, whose president had spoken at the RNC and was not invited.

 Alexandria Ocasio-Cortez’s speech delivered in primetime on Monday was one of the convention’s best, and it showcased the way that the once insurgent left—AOC took office only five years ago—has been incorporated into the party.
 She made the convention’s first mention of Gaza from the stage, praising Harris for working toward a ceasefire.
 But in keeping with the theme of labor, she spoke mostly about the experiences of working people.
 “Ever since I got elected,” she said, “Republicans have attacked me by saying that I should go back to bartending.”
 As the crowd began to boo, she continued: “But let me tell you, I’m happy to, any day of the week, because there is nothing wrong with working for a living.”